Dynamics NAV 2018 Features

 Supply chain management

 In recent years there has been a growth in the UK of manufacturing companies using NAV to manage their business.
-Currently 2/3 of our customers are manufacturing orientated, and over the years, Probitas has continued to grow its support of manufacturing companies and prides itself on its manufacturing expertise.
+Currently over half of our customers are manufacturing orientated, and over the years, Probitas has continued to grow its support of manufacturing companies and prides itself on its manufacturing expertise.
 NAV provides a wide and comprehensive suite of functionality to support the manufacturing sector.
 Typical functionality includes:

 - Production Bill of Materials to manage the components/ingredients required